aws/neptune-gremlin-client/README.md

 If you don't specify a `maxWaitForConnection` value, the `GremlinCluster` uses a default value of `16,000` milliseconds.

 Whenever a `GremlinClient` attempts to acquire a connection, it iterates through the connection pools associated with the endpoints with which it has been configured, looking for the first healthy connection.
-It waits 5 milliseconds between attempts to get a connection.
+By default, it waits 5 milliseconds between attempts to get a connection.
+You can configure this interval using the `acquireConnectionBackoffMillis()` builder method.

 If you have [suspended the database endpoints](#suspending-endpoints-using-the-aws-lambda-proxy) (via a Lambda proxy), instead of throwing a `TimeoutException`, the client will throw an `EndpointsUnavailableException` after the `maxWaitForConnection` interval.

+#### Refreshing endpoints while waiting to acquire a connection

 Sometimes the reason the client is not able to acquire a connection is because it has a stale view of the cluster topology.
 In these circumstances, you may want the client to immediately refresh its view of the cluster topology, rather than wait for the refresh agent's next scheduled refresh.
-There are two builder methods that can help here, `maxTimeToAcquireConnectionMillis()` and `maxAttemptsToAcquireConnection()`.
-By default, nether of these values is configured.
-If you configure one or other, or both of these values, you must also supply an event handler using the `onFailureToAcquireConnection()` builder method.

-  - `maxTimeToAcquireConnectionMillis()` – This is the maximum time the client will wait to acquire a connection before triggering the handler supplied through `onFailureToAcquireConnection()`.
-If you set `maxTimeToAcquireConnectionMillis`, ensure the value is less than `maxWaitForConnection`.
-If you set `maxTimeToAcquireConnectionMillis` greater than `maxWaitForConnection`, the client will simply throw a `TimeoutException` after the `maxWaitForConnection` interval.
+The `NeptuneGremlinClusterBuilder` provides a `eagerRefreshWaitTimeMillis()` builder method that allows you to specify the maximum time the client will wait to acquire a connection before triggering an eager refresh of the endpoints.
+If you set `eagerRefreshWaitTimeMillis`, ensure the value is less than `maxWaitForConnection`.
+If you set `eagerRefreshWaitTimeMillis` greater than `maxWaitForConnection`, the client will simply throw a `TimeoutException` after the `maxWaitForConnection` interval.

-  - `maxAttemptsToAcquireConnection()` – This is the maximum number of times a client will attempt to acquire a connection per request before triggering the handler supplied through `onFailureToAcquireConnection()`.
-Remember, the client waits 5 milliseconds between attempts to get a connection, so if you set `maxAttemptsToAcquireConnection`, ensure `maxAttemptsToAcquireConnection * 5` is less than `maxWaitForConnection`.
+By default, `eagerRefreshWaitTimeMillis` is not configured.

-If you configure `maxTimeToAcquireConnectionMillis` and/or `maxAttemptsToAcquireConnection`, you must also supply an event handler using the `onFailureToAcquireConnection()` builder method.
+If you do configure `eagerRefreshWaitTimeMillis`, you must also supply an event handler using the `onEagerRefresh()` builder method.
 The handler is simply an instance of `Supplier<EndpointCollection>` – when invoked, it must return an `EndpointCollection`.

 The following example shows how to create a `GremlinClient` that will refresh its endpoints after 5 seconds have passed trying to acquire a connection: